What Is a Bill of Quantities? (Example & Template Included)

 The bill of quantities might seem like a straightforward construction document, and in many ways, it is.
 This is where you first detail all the materials and labor you’ll need to execute your project.
 This process is critical in finding the best prices for the materials and labor you need before you’re committed to the execution of that construction project.

 It’s also helpful in figuring out the scope of the project.
-Once you have all the materials and labor charted out on your bill of quantities, it’s only a small step forward to detail the tasks that’ll be required to meet the goals of the project.
+Once you have all the materials and labor charted out on your bill of quantities, it’s only a small step forward to detail the tasks that will be required to meet the goals of the project.

 As noted above, the bill of quantities is also helpful when a project owner is looking for construction contractors.
 It makes the bidding process more precise as the owner understands how much the project will cost.
 It also gives the bidding contractor a better idea of the range they can quote for a realistic project price while leveling the playing field as all contractors are bidding on the same work.